neurosnap/starfx/docs/posts/endpoints.md

 description: endpoints are tasks for managing HTTP requests
 ---

-Building off of `createThunks` we have a way to easily manage http requests.
+An endpoint is just a specialized thunk designed to manage http requests.
+It has a supervisor, it has a middleware stack, and it hijacks the unique id for our thunks and turns it into a router.

 ```ts
 import { createApi, mdw } from "starfx";